 - Take care to prevent Carbon dioxide (CO2) levels from respiration in an enclosed or snow-covered tent from rising too high and creating an oxygen-deficient atmosphere.
 Let your tent breathe at night (I usually sleep with my tent door open).
 Clear away snow buildup to allow ventilation.

 Always practice “leave no trace” ethics.
 Leave nothing in the wilderness—no cherry pits, no sunflower seed shells, no orange peels, no toilet paper, no detergents, no campfire scares, nothing.
 Learn more here.

 Leave what you find, keep wildlife wild, and be considerate of other visitors.

 You don’t need a trowel when snow camping, but not because you have a snow shovel.
-Snow melts, so what you burry isn’t buried at the end of the season.
+Snow melts, so what you bury isn’t buried at the end of the season.
 The best way to care about streams and the environment is to pack it out.
 Use a Wag Bag or Biffy Bag.
 These products turn liquids into solids rapidly and seal up securely.
 They are also easy to use.

-Tip: Attach your car keys to the inside of your pack lid to help prevent loss on the trail or use a pocket with a zipper to secure them.
+- Car key tip: Attach your car keys to the inside of your pack or a zipped pocket to help prevent loss on the trail.

-Tip: You will want extra shoes, socks, and a shirt in a bag after the hike for the ride home.
+- After-hike clothing: You will want extra shoes, socks, and a shirt in a bag after the hike for the ride home.
 To prevent car break-ins, consider keeping these in an ordinary paper grocery bag and spreading them out in the car seat with the bag folded up.
 Paper grocery bags have a low-perceived value and you want thieves to see that there is nothing of value.
-Consider leaving the doors unlocked like owners of convertibles.

 Thanks for reading this post.
 If you have any comments or suggestions, be sure to comment below.